Processing NMEA0183 logfiles

 The "Advanced Settings" page can be used to set the sounding date.
 Since only the UTC time is encoded in NMEA0183 position sentences, you can use this field to assign a date to the raw data records.
 This is optional, but highly recommended, and even required in cases where you do want to apply a tide file.
 It is also required to select the NMEA0183 sentence used to report the echo sounder depth.
 You can find the correct sentence in the logfile.
 In the example which is displayed in the introduction, 'DBT' is used.

 Another important settings is the "Sounder Offset", also called static draft.
 This is the distance between the waterline and the bottom of the echo sounder transducer.
 This value must be entered as a positive value.
-When usure, contact the supplier of your USV or drone for more information.
+When unsure, contact the supplier of your USV or drone for more information.
 When this value is already applied to the NMEA0183 data generated by the datalogger, enter '0.000'.

 Select the "Select the files to import by clicking check boxes.